-Bill is currently a senior partner and the Chief Technology Officer for AlixPartners, a global management consulting partnership.
-Bill is responsible for all internal and client facing technology.
-Prior to AlixPartners, Bill was the CTO of Kroll in 2015, remaining in that role until after the sale of the largest business unit.
+Bill Krivoshik is the Managing Director and CTO of AlixPartners, a global management consulting partnership.
+In this role, he is responsible for all internal and client facing technology.
+Prior to AlixPartners, Krivoshik was the CTO of Kroll from 2015 until after the sale of the largest business unit.
 As a world leader in risk management and response, Kroll’s businesses were heavily dependent on technology, information, and cyber security.

-Prior to Kroll, Bill was the first-ever Enterprise CIO for Time Warner, a global leader in media and entertainment.
-While in that role from 2011 through 2014, he led the execution of the enterprise-wide inormation technology strategy and had responsibility for global technology governance.
+Prior to Kroll, Krivoshik was the first-ever Enterprise CIO for Time Warner, a global leader in media and entertainment.
+While in that role from 2011 through 2014, he led the execution of the enterprise-wide information technology strategy and had responsibility for global technology governance.
 In response to the increasing level of risk, he was responsible for building out an enterprise information security risk function.
-Bill was also responsible for a shared services initiative to improve the efficiency of the company’s investments in technology, overseeing a program to reduce annual run rate costs by over $150 million.
+He was also responsible for a shared services initiative to improve the efficiency of the company’s investments in technology, overseeing a program to reduce annual run rate costs by over $150 million.

-Previously, Bill was CTO for Thomson Financial, a leading provider of financial information and a unit of the Thomson Corporation.
+Previously, Krivoshik was CTO for Thomson Financial, a leading provider of financial information and a unit of the Thomson Corporation.
 He joined Thomson Financial in 2005 and led the technology and content product organizations until the acquisition of Reuters in 2008.
-During Bill’s tenure, customer retention increased by significantly improving availability and responsiveness of business-critical products.
-He also helped improve profitability by aligning resources to the more profitable product lines.
+During his tenure, customer retention increased by significantly improving availability and responsiveness of business-critical products.
+Krivoshik also helped improve profitability by aligning resources to the more profitable product lines.

-Bill graduated from Princeton with a B.S. degree in computer science and electrical engineering and received his M.S. in computer engineering from Stanford University.
-Bill currently serves on several company advisory boards.
-He has also been active with a number of not-for-profits, both as a volunteer and in a board capacity.
-Bill and his wife, Rose, live in Wilton, CT and have three adult children.
+Krivoshik graduated from Princeton with a B.S. degree in computer science and electrical engineering and received his M.S. in computer engineering from Stanford University.
+He currently serves on several company advisory boards.
+Krivoshik has also been active with a number of not-for-profits, both as a volunteer and in a board capacity.
+He and his wife, Rose, reside in Wilton, CT and have three grown children.